Updated: Jan 23

-With plenty of motorhome or camper campsites scattered across Iceland, finding a place to spend the night isn’t a problem.
+With plenty of motorhomes or camper campsites scattered across Iceland, finding a place to spend the night isn’t a problem.
 Most have showers and toilets; some have laundry facilities as well.
 Availability varies from season to season; some close after the peak summer season.
-By the way, don’t be tempted to park up on private land.
+By the way, don’t be tempted to park on private land.
 Since late 2015, it has been illegal to camp in tents, trailers, caravans, campervans or motor homes outside a designated campsite.
 If a private landowner says you are welcome to use his land, you’ll need written permission.

 Is renting an RV in Iceland better compared to organized trips and agencies?

 Many converts to campervanning and motorhoming would say yes, definitely, it’s a better option than an organized tour.
-Let’s say you got carried away by that scenic hike, spending hours longer than you expected to beside remote waterfalls and in hidden valleys.
+Let’s say you got carried away by that scenic hike, spending hours longer than you expected beside remote waterfalls and in hidden valleys.
 No problem: simply find a pitch for your campervan.
 There’s no need to drive late into the night as you try valiantly to stick to your itinerary.
 What about if you’d discovered a wild and windswept beach but were surprised by a sunset that wasn't forecasted?
 Your luxury motorhome in Iceland could double as a roadside kitchen instead of you having to make an inconvenient dash to make your restaurant reservation.
-Park up beside the coast and who knows, you could even go whale watching without leaving your seat.
+Park up beside the coast, and who knows, you could even go whale watching without leaving your seat.